.

 AnyCard Main Screen

 Once the card information is entered, you're ready to authorize it.
-That's done by clicking the "Authorization" button, and the following dialog box pops up:
+That's done by clicking the "Authorization" button, and the following dialog box appears:

 When the "Authorization Process" dialog box appears (shown above), it's just a matter of clicking on the "Authorize" button.
 AnyCard uses your Internet connection and sends the card information to the Gateway's computer.
 The card data is sent in an approved encrypted form.
 Within one or two seconds, the Gateway's computer responds: either the card is approved or declined.
 If it's approved, the Gateway will provide an approval number, transaction ID and other information which will be automatically recorded in AnyCard.